-Prior to beginning the practicum experience, information must be submitted to the Department of Nursing which may include, but is not limited to:
+Prior to beginning the practicum experience, information must be submitted to the School of Nursing which may include, but is not limited to the items listed below.
+Requirements must be valid fro the duration of practicum experiences.

-- Acceptance of Compliance with Agency Requirements

-- Communicable Disease Immunity

-- Verification of hours of RN work experience

-- Current CPR certification

-- Minnesota Department of Human Services Background Study Form

-- MSN Authorization for Release of Student Background Study Information

-- Nursing Student Release Form

-- Evidence of an unencumbered license with current registration to practice in Minnesota and the state(s) in which practicum will be conducted
+- Acceptance of Compliance with Agency Requirements - Documentation of current immunizations, including a Tuberculosis test - Verification of hours of RN work experience - Current CPR certification at Health Provider Level - Minnesota Department of Human Services Background Study Form - Authorization for Release of Student Background Study Information - Authorization for the Release of Education Records to Clinical Facility - Evidence of an unencumbered license with current registration to practice in Minnesota and the state(s) in which practicum will be conducted - Evidence of current professional liability insurance - Evidence of current health insurance - Evidence of successful completion of HIPAA training

-- Student liability coverage

-- Evidence of current health insurance

-- HIPAA training information